alcb1310/bca/README.md

 - Get all projects by making a `GET` request to the `/api/v1/projects` route
 - Get one project by making a `GET` request to the `/api/v1/projects/:id` route
 - Update one project by making a `PUT` request to the `/api/v1/projects/:id` route

+#### Suppliers

+The suppliers will be able to:

+- Create new suppliers by making a `POST` request to the `/api/v1/suppliers` route
+- Get all suppliers by making a `GET` request to the `/api/v1/suppliers` route
+- Get one supplier by making a `GET` request to the `/api/v1/suppliers/:id` route
+- Update one supplier by making a `PUT` request to the `/api/v1/suppliers/:id` route

 ## Deployment